Annual ‘Surfing Santas’ Returns This Year In-Person on Christmas Eve in Cocoa Beach

 The 19-year-old Florida Surf Museum preserves and documents all aspects of the unique history and culture of Florida surfing, housing the heritage and traditions of the state’s surfing community.

-For those not ready to get up on a surfboard on Christmas Eve, the third annual Surfing Santas costume contest will be open to all in attendance.
+For those not ready to get up on a surfboard on Christmas Eve, the annual Surfing Santas costume contest will be open to all in attendance.
 Anyone can participate by dressing in the winter-themed outfit of their choice, and prizes will be awarded to the winner of each division (babies, children, groups, men, and women).

 There are no specific costume guidelines, but participants are asked to remember this is a family friendly event.
 With hundreds of surfers and thousands of attendees expected, Surfing Santas is one holiday party that shouldn’t be missed.